-Spring.
+Spring of even years.
 2(1-2) Interdepartmental with Zoology.
 Administered by Zoology.
-RB: CEM 142 or CEM 152 or CEM 182H or LBS 171
+RB: CEM 142 or CEM 152 or CEM 182H or LB 171

 Principles of stable isotope chemistry applied to biogeochemical problems: climate change, ecology, contaminants, oceanography, limnology, and paleobiology.